mvolkmann/blog/src/smalltalk/smalltalk-development-environment.md

 In any text editing pane, right-click and select "Help..." to see a list of the supported key bindings.

 To select arbitrary text, drag over it.
 To select a word, double-click it.
-To selet an entire line, triple-click it.
+To select an entire line, triple-click it.
+To select all the code in an editing pane, press cmd-a.

 To toggle surrounding selected text with a given delimiter character, press cmd and the starting delimiter character